-Subrogation rights allow insurance companies to recover the money it paid to its policyholders from the people who injured them.
-This way, insurance companies can pay its policyholders right away and then pursue reimbursement of this money from the at-fault party.
+Subrogation rights in Nevada allow insurance companies to recover the money (a) that they already paid to their policyholders, and (b) from the parties who caused the injuries.
+This way, liability insurance providers can pay their policyholders right away and then pursue reimbursement of this money from the at-fault party.

 Insurance companies commonly enforce their subrogation rights in the following situations: